 Reason #3: Catering to an aging population

-Statistics show that seniors are the wealthiest age group and one-third of people between the ages of 64 and 75 experience hearing loss.
-Since people over the age of 50 are responsible for more than 50% of consumer spending, it’s a huge misstep that only 15% of advertisements target them.
+Statistics show that older adults are the wealthiest age group and one-third of people between the ages of 64 and 75 experience hearing loss.
+Since people over 50 are responsible for more than 50% of consumer spending, it’s a huge misstep that only 15% of advertisements target them.
 Closed captioning is just one way to ensure you include and connect with older audience members.

 Reason #4: Viewing silently is now commonplace